-Please be advised that all financial management and voluntary classes have been cancelled until further notice due to the coronavirus threat.
+Please be advised that all financial management, orientation, and voluntary classes have been cancelled until further notice due to the coronavirus threat.
 This includes classes in Columbus, Zanesville and St. Clairsville.

 The Orientation Program was established in Columbus, Ohio in 2003 by the prior Trustee, Mr. Pees.
 Its purpose is to educate debtors about the Chapter 13 process and the protections afforded them under the Bankruptcy Code.